Will a reverse mortgage impact my inheritance?

 A reverse mortgage is a loan against a home that requires no repayments until that home is sold or is no longer required.

 Your age at the outset will determine how much equity can be released via such a loan.
-The older you are, the more funds they can withdraw.
+The older you are, the more funds can be withdrawn.

 My tip here is if you are taking out a reverse mortgage, by withdrawing as little as possible, as late as possible, it can preserve as much as possible of the property’s value … and that means protecting any inheritance.